 Until now, we’ve focused on popups centered on the user’s screen.
 But some marketers are experimenting with alternative popup positions.

 Highway Robery, for example, is positioning their popup on the right.
 They’re probably assuming that users tend to scan their page in a Z shape.
 Proponents of this UX theory say that the bottom right corner of the screen is most likely to drive action.

 This one from Over The Rainbow follows the F pattern theory.
 According to research by Instapage, placing your call-to-action at the bottom left of the page is the best way to drive conversions.

 After lightbox popups and side popups, it’s time to check out some email bars!

 This one from Ulta ranks high on my personal list.
 Bright colors, eye-catching call-to-action, excellent position — you can’t beat it!

 The reward is clearly stated (who could miss the $5 OFF offer on this form?) and the position is ideal for users; they can browse and easily access the different menus and call-to-actions on the page.
 Using a gradient helps attract attention and aligns with the brand’s mission (Colourpop is one of the top Shopify stores, by the way).

 This email popup is a nice example of using contrasting colors to attract attention.
-The color red generates a sense of urgency, which is a perfect technique to build an email list by having visitors sign up for a timed promotion and win a gift card.
+The color red generates a sense of urgency, which is a perfect technique to build an email list by having visitors sign up for a timed promotion.